denen37/airbnb-clone-project/README.md

 - **Strengthens User Experience**: A visually coherent and accessible interface makes the application more intuitive and pleasant to use.

+## Project Roles and Responsibilities
+1. ### Project Manager (PM)
+- #### Responsibilities:

+    - Define and manage the project timeline, scope, and budget.

+    - Facilitate communication between team members and stakeholders.

+    - Monitor project risks and resolve issues as they arise.

+- **Contribution**: Ensures the project stays on track, on time, and within budget, while maintaining team alignment and stakeholder satisfaction.

+2. ### Frontend Developers
+- #### Responsibilities:
+    - Build responsive and interactive user interfaces based on mockups and design systems.

+    - Implement UI logic and integrate frontend with backend APIs.

+    - Ensure accessibility, performance, and cross-browser compatibility.

+- **Contribution**: Deliver a seamless and user-friendly experience to end-users.

+3. ### Backend Developers
+- #### Responsibilities:
+    - Develop and maintain server-side logic, databases, and APIs.

+    - Ensure data security, scalability, and performance of the application.

+    - Integrate third-party services and manage authentication/authorization.

+- **Contribution**: Power the core business logic and data flow behind the UI.

+4. ### Designers (UI/UX)
+- #### Responsibilities:

+    - Create wireframes, mockups, and user interface components.

+    - Conduct user research and usability testing.

+    - Ensure design consistency and brand alignment across all screens.

+- **Contribution**: Shape the look, feel, and usability of the product, ensuring it meets user needs.

+5. ### QA/Testers
+- #### Responsibilities:

+    - Write and execute test cases (manual and automated).

+    - Report bugs and verify bug fixes.

+    - Ensure the product meets quality standards before release.

+- **Contribution**: Safeguard the reliability and functionality of the system, reducing user-facing errors.

+6. ### DevOps Engineers
+- #### Responsibilities:

+    - Set up and maintain CI/CD pipelines, servers, and cloud infrastructure.

+    - Automate deployment and monitoring processes.

+    - Ensure high availability, security, and performance in production.

+- **Contribution**: Enable smooth deployment and operation of the application in various environments.

+7. ### Product Owner
+- #### Responsibilities:

+    - Define and prioritize the product backlog.

+    - Gather requirements from stakeholders and users.

+    - Accept completed features that meet acceptance criteria.

+- **Contribution**: Acts as the voice of the customer, ensuring the team builds the right product.

+8. ### Scrum Master
+- #### Responsibilities:

+    - Facilitate Agile ceremonies (sprint planning, stand-ups, retrospectives).

+    - Remove blockers and support team productivity.

+    - Foster continuous improvement and Agile best practices.

+- **Contribution**: Supports team cohesion and efficiency by promoting an effective and collaborative Agile process.

 # Backend
 ## Overview of AirBnB Clone Backend
 ## Objective